Cancer Research UK logo.

 Your child’s understanding depends on how they think and learn.
 It also depends on their previous experience of illnesses such as cancer.

-Very young children don’t really understand about illness or cancer.
+• Very young children don’t really understand illness or cancer.
 But they can pick up on your feelings and will notice physical changes.

-Teenagers might understand in more detail about cells and body organs.
+• Teenagers might understand cells and body organs in more detail.
 But older children and teenagers can still have mistaken beliefs.

 Talking to your children means you can find out if they have misunderstood anything.
 You can then offer them the correct information, reassurance and support.

-Many children need reassuring regularly that your illness is not their fault.
+Many children need to be reassured regularly that your illness is not their fault.
 Whether they show it or not, children often feel in some way to blame.
 And they may feel guilty for a long time.

 Some people tell their children as soon as they are diagnosed.
 You might feel it is better to wait until you have all the test results back and know a bit more about the treatment plan.